facelessuser/coloraide/docs/src/markdown/interpolation.md

 Color.interpolate(['orange', Color('blue').set('alpha', 0.25)], space='srgb')
 ```

-There may be some cases where it is desired to use a non-premultiplied.
-There are many reasons, one could simply be that
+There may be some cases where it is desired to use no premultiplication in alpha blending.
+One could simply be that you
-you need to mimic the same behavior of a system that does not use premultiplied interpolation.
+need to mimic the same behavior of a system that does not use premultiplied interpolation.
 If so, simply set
 `premultiplied` to `#!py3 False` as shown above.

 ## Masking